Procedure Guide ·Luxating Patella Surgery ·2026

 5Will my dog need surgery on both knees?

-About 50% of dogs with luxating patella have it in both knees.
-If both knees are affected, they're typically done in separate surgeries 6-8 weeks apart to allow one leg to heal before the other is operated on.
-Some surgeons do both simultaneously in select cases.
-Even if only one knee is symptomatic, the other should be evaluated.
+About 50% have both knees affected.
+Bilateral cases: separate surgeries 6-8 weeks apart (one leg heals before the other).
+Some surgeons do both simultaneously.
+Even if one knee is symptomatic, evaluate the other.

 6Can luxating patella come back after surgery?